snipaid-nlg/gptj-model-server/README.md

 This repo provides you with a functioning http server for our finetuned gptj-title-teaser-10k model.
 You can use it as is, or package it up with our provided `Dockerfile` and deploy it to your favorite container hosting provider!

 We are currently running this code on [Banana](https://banana.dev), where you can get 1 hour of model hosting for free.
-Feel free to chose a different hosting provider.
+Feel free to choose a different hosting provider.
 In the following section we provide instructions for deployment with Banana.

 # 🍌